JonasMoss/univariateML/README.md

 ## Overview

-This package provided fast and robust maximum likelihood estimation for a selection of univariate densities.
+This package provided fast and easy maximum likelihood estimation for a selection of univariate densities.
 This is work in progress.

 ## Installation